Rome Film Festival 🎥 & Attractions in Autumn 🇮🇹

 It also helps to pace yourself and vary your activities to avoid a cultural overload.
-There are only so many museums and churches your head can comfortably absorb before needing a break.
+There’s a limit to the number of museums and churches your head can comfortably absorb before needing a break.

 Our budget for a short stopover in Rome is around €150 per day for the pair of us, including hotel, restaurant, travelling around, snacks and sundries.